Pure VPN Review

 You can find Pure VPN extensions for chrome, firefox, and most recently, edge browsers.
 To use these extensions you will need to purchase a subscription or alternatively, the extension offers a 7-day “Free Trial” but note that this trial requires payment details.

 There is also a “premium browser” subscription that is available for $1.99/ month, adding up to the same price as the standard subscription of the service.
-Meaning that paying into this package would be quite redundant since you would be paying for additional features that were already included in the base subscription.

 All that being said, what the extension claims to do, it does well.
 On all browsers, it reliably unblocks streaming services such as Netflix and allows you to change the location of your VPN server seamlessly.